Javran/project-templates/README.md

 Maybe a formatter can do that for your, but I believe a project should never requrie specific code formatter for developers to be productive editing while keeping the style in line with rest of the codebase.

+Don't use Unicode symbols.
+I hate being forced to type `\` all the time (or having to install some sort of plugin to make typing those stuff easier).

 ### Don't Apply Everything Stock HLint Says